Saturday, 31 December 2016

 Wherever you look there are too many people feeling ignored.

 Time was when governments governed and leaders lead.
-However, over the last 30 years there have been extraordinary changes in the way the world works, which combined to negate the effectiveness of our old political system.
+However, over the last 30 years there have been extraordinary changes in the way the world works.
+They combine to negate the effectiveness of our old political system.

 Once governments were active, imposing ideologies upon their people.
 For some time now they have been able only to react to global economic conditions; the fluctuations of currencies; the mood of the markets.